polymonster/polymonster.github.io/_posts/2023-03-03-building-new-engine-3.md

 }
 ```

-You can supply render graphs which are built at run-time with automatic resource transitions and barries inserted based on dependencies, this is still in early stages because my use cases are currently quite simple but in time I expect this to grow a lot more:
+You can supply render graphs which are built at run-time with automatic resource transitions and barriers inserted based on dependencies, this is still in early stages because my use cases are currently quite simple but in time I expect this to grow a lot more:

 ```text
 render_graphs: {